+5. Site availability, assignment to a site

 - a.
-The College maintains current agreements with all entities and locations where the student may be assigned for purposes of meeting the externship component of the program requirements.
-The standard agreement calls out the responsibilities of the site, the responsibilities of the institution, and the responsibilities of the student. - 5.
-Site availability, assignment to a site - a.
 Students will meet with the externship coordinator or externship instructor during the course preceding any course with an externship component.
 This meeting will normally take place within 30 days from the day the student is scheduled to start the externship course.
 The externship instructor will review available sites with the student and select the venue that will best meet educational requirements.
 Student considerations for distance to travel and availability of transportation will be taken into account where possible.
-Generally, students are not required to find their own sites, rather they will be assigned to a site with whom the College has an existing relationship.
-Should the student want to introduce a new site to the College, the College will need to inspect and evaluate the appropriateness of the site and its ability to meet the educational objectives of the externship course module, and to complete an agreement with that site before the student can attend there. - b.
+Generally, students are not required to find their own sites, rather they will be assigned to a site with whom the Institute has an existing relationship.
+Should the student want to introduce a new site to the Institute, the Institute will need to inspect and evaluate the appropriateness of the site and its ability to meet the educational objectives of the externship course module, and to complete an agreement with that site before the student can attend there. - b.
 The student will be assigned to a specific venue and will be assigned specific regular hours of attendance that will enable the student to complete the externship within the timeframe specified in the program requirements if the student attends as specified. - c.
 Students must be prepared to travel to their externship assignments.
 The school will attempt to assign sites that are convenient for the student; however, this may not always be possible.
 Students will be informed by the externship coordinator or instructor if there is state-specific regulation or guidance as to the distance the student is expected to travel.
-Additional information is presented in an extern workshop prior to receiving extern location.
+Additional information can be found in the program Externship Handbook.